Moving Containers, Moving Stories

 Tags: Beach, interstate moving, moving tips, portable storage containers, relocubes, seattle, u-pack, unpacking

 This post is part of our “Real People” series.
 Each post is written by a real person, not employed at HireAHelper, that actually used the service listed.
-These posts offer the inside scoop on the pros and cons of using moving equipment and services from moving container companies like PODS, U-Pack ReloCubes, and 1-800-Pack-Rat, or rental truck companies like Penske Truck Rental, Budget Moving Trucks, and U-Haul.
-Today’s post is from Shiromi A. of Seattle, WA.
+These posts offer the inside scoop on the pros and cons of using moving equipment and services from moving container companies like PODS, U-Pack ReloCubes and 1-800-Pack-Rat, or rental truck companies like Penske Truck Rental, Budget Moving Trucks, and U-Haul.
+Today’s post is from Shiromi A. of Seattle, WA as she documents her research and decision making process when comparing U-Pack vs. PODS

 Tags: Beach, Behind The Scenes at HireAHelper, Donuts, New Office, Tacos